alexspurling/elm-recipes/random/README.md

 [Random](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Random) library provides the functions you need to be able to tell Elm how to provide values of the types you need.

-Elm `Generator`s are like recipes that tell Elm how to create random values of any type you like.
-Just like [Json Decoders](../json-parsing), You build up `Generator`s from simple primitive instances that are provided by the library.
+Elm `Generators` are like recipes that tell Elm how to create random values of any type you like.
+Just like [Json Decoders](../json-parsing), You build up `Generators` from simple primitive instances that are provided by the library.

 #### Creating a Generator